riskids/simpleTodoList/README.md

-# To Do List Mobile Apps created with React-Native
+# To Do List Apps with React-Native